Sam Bradford: Arizona Cardinals

 On March 16, 2018, Bradford signed a two-year contract with the Arizona Cardinals worth up to $20 million the first year with $15 million guaranteed with a potential out after 2018.
 Bradford wore number 9 with the Cardinals, since the number 8 was retired in honor of Hall of Fame safety Larry Wilson.
 After ineffective performances in the first two games, both blowout losses, Bradford was pulled in favor of rookie Josh Rosen in the final moments of a Week 3 loss to the Chicago Bears.

 As the Cardinals decided to keep Rosen as their starting quarterback, Bradford was inactive for the next five weeks before ultimately being released on November 3, 2018.

+Bradford did not play again after his release.
+In a 2023 interview, he lamented the injuries sustained throughout his career but was "so blessed to have an opportunity being in the NFL and that it was up to me to make the most of every day and to go out there and give it everything I had.
+I think I did that."